-However all this wonderful cooking with the hot air can make the air fryer greasy and dirty.
-Unfortunately, even though air fryer is one of the easiest appliance to cook crispy food, it can sometimes be cumbersome to clean.
+However, all this wonderful cooking with the hot air can make the air fryer greasy and dirty.
+Unfortunately, even though an air fryer is one of the easiest appliances to cook crispy food, it can sometimes be cumbersome to clean.

 - Why You Must Clean Your Air Fryer?